-The sphere is an optically smooth glass lens (radius of curvature $R=128.8$ mm) and the elastomer block ($50 \times 50$ mm, thickness $h=15$ mm) is made of a crosslinked PolyDimethylSiloxane (PDMS Sylgard 184, Dow Corning, Young's modulus $E=2.2 \pm$ 0.1 MPa, Poisson ratio $\nu$=0.5).
-Its surface has been rendered rough by moulding the cross-linker/PDMS melt against a Plexiglas surface mechanically abraded with an aqueous solution of SiC powder.
-Its topography was characterized with optical profilometry (M3D, Fogale Nanotech).
-Its power spectral density is a power law down to the micrometer scale and up to about 40 $\mu$m.
-Its characteristic thickness $\sigma$, taken as the standard deviation of the height distribution, was found to be $1.28 \pm 0.05 \, \mu$m.
-Both glass and PDMS surfaces were cleaned with ethanol and dried with filtered air prior to any experiment.
+The elastomer block ($50 \times 50$ mm, thickness $h=15$ mm) is made of crosslinked PolyDimethylSiloxane (PDMS Sylgard 184, Dow Corning).
+It is obtained by mixing in a 10:1 stoichiometric ratio a PDMS melt and a cross-linker agent in a rectangular mold.
+The mixture is cured for 48 hours in an oven at $70\degree$C. The free surface of the elastomer block is rendered rough by mechanically abrading the lid's upper surface with a Silicon Carbide powder solution of typical grain size 17~$\mu$m.
+After careful demoulding, the surface roughness of the PDMS sample is characterized with an optical profilometer (M3D, Fogale Nanotech).
+Its height power spectrum is found to decay as a power law from a maximum value of $\sim 30 \mu$m down to the micrometer scale.
+The characteristic thickness $h$ of the rough interface, defined as the standard deviation of the height distribution, is measured to be $0.595 \pm 0.013 \, \mu$m.